Products

 If you backdate your pension claim for more than 12 months after you reach the legal pension age, you’ll be considered to have ‘deferred’ your pension (which could affect your pay rates).

-Here are the different ways you can make the claim:
+Here are the different ways you can apply for the UK State Pension:

-Apply online: Visit www.gov.uk/get-state-pension and complete the necessary application process through the invitation code you received.
+• Apply online: Visit www.gov.uk/get-state-pension and complete the necessary application process using the invitation code you received.

-Via Phone: You can call the UK Pension Service to claim your State Pension or request a physical pension claim form on:
+• Via Phone: You can call the UK Pension Service to claim your State Pension or request a physical pension application form on:

-Apply by post: Fill out the pension claim form and send it to:
+• Apply by post: Fill out the pension application form and send it to:

 Pension Service 8